solidsystems/wp-qr-trackr/docs/maintenance/TROUBLESHOOTING.md

 #### Memory Management
 - Set PHPCS memory limit to at least 1GB for large codebases
 - Use `--extensions=php` to avoid processing large JS files
-- Configure `.phpcs.xml` with proper exclusion patterns
+- Configure `config/ci/.phpcs.xml` with proper exclusion patterns

 #### Warning vs Error Handling
 - Configure CI/CD to allow warnings but block on errors